 In 2019, she signed a deal with Netflix to produce content for the network, and out of that partnership came “the goop lab with Gwyneth Paltrow” (2020) and “Sex, Love & goop.”
 (2021)

-Despite Goop’s cult-like following of devotees, some outlets have rebuked Netflix for giving Paltrow and her often questioned lifestyle brand a bigger platform.
-Since Goop launched as a newsletter from Paltrow’s kitchen in 2008, the company has been heavily accused of and scrutinized for outlandish and borderline dangerous medical claims — and for selling products or ideas that are unattainable for the average consumer.
+Despite Goop’s cult-like following of devotees, some outlets rebuked Netflix for giving Paltrow and her often-questioned lifestyle brand a bigger platform.
+Since Goop launched as a newsletter from Paltrow’s kitchen in 2008, the company has been accused of, and scrutinized for, outlandish and borderline dangerous medical claims — and for selling products or ideas that are unattainable for the average consumer.
 Despite the drama, here’s a look at how Paltrow has expanded her net worth by expanding her career.

 Career Highlights: Academy Award, Golden Globe and Emmy Award winner

 In the nearly 25 years since Paltrow accepted her Academy Award for “Shakespeare in Love,” her celebrity has risen to icon status and her Oscar has afforded her a luxury only extended to a few in Hollywood: selectivity.
-Her fortune of an estimated $200 million, according to Celebrity Net Worth, likely has something to do with the shifting of her focus away from acting projects in the last decade.
+Her fortune of an estimated $200 million, according to Celebrity Net Worth, likely has something to do with the shifting of her focus away from acting projects in the past decade.
 However, she appears busier than ever with her second career in elevating and expanding Goop.
-As of March 2018, the private company was valued at approximately $250 million, according to financial data company PitchBook.
+As of May 2021, CEO Magazine reported the private company was worth $250 million.

 Gwyneth Paltrow’s Personal Life